Olian04/discordjs-heroku-template/README.md

 4. Your bot is now live

 Note: It is recommended to have 2 different Discord Applications, one for Production and one for Development.
-That way you can develope your bot further without needing to take down the production bot while you develop.
+That way you can develop your bot further without needing to take down the production bot while you develop.

 ## Env